ilias404/SOC-Automation-Project/README.md

 # TheHive Setup

-To setup TheHive, we're going to use a [Ubuntu 22.04.5 live server](https://releases.ubuntu.com/jammy/) virtual machine.
+> TheHive is a scalable, open-source, and commercial Security Incident Response Platform (SIRP) designed for SOCs, CERTs, and cybersecurity analysts to investigate, triage, and act upon security incidents collaboratively.
+It streamlines threat analysis by integrating with MISP (Malware Information Sharing Platform) and automating workflows, significantly reducing incident response time.

-For our setup, we can follow [this documentation](https://docs.strangebee.com/thehive/installation/installation-guide-linux-standalone-server/).
+To setup TheHive, we're going to use a [Ubuntu 22.04.5 live server](https://releases.ubuntu.com/jammy/) virtual machine and follow [this documentation](https://docs.strangebee.com/thehive/installation/installation-guide-linux-standalone-server/).